Yitaek/traefik-v2-ha-demo/README.md

 ![cert-manager high level overview diagram](https://cert-manager.io/images/high-level-overview.svg)

-We will install it in namespace `cert-manager`:
+We will install it in the namespace `cert-manager`:

 ```
 $ kubectl create namespace cert-manager